Recent events have massively shifted the HR landscape and agenda – and that’s probably an understatement.

 That’s where HR technology comes in.

 The right HR tech is vital in supporting HR’s new agenda.
 It can enable HR leaders to deliver actionable insights, provide and utilise trusted up-to-the-minute data, reduce admin so they can focus on strategic tasks, and create great employee experiences that attract and retain the best talent.

 In fact, 67% of HR leaders want to invest more in HR technology and digital transformation today.

 So, if you’re also looking to invest more in HR tech and on the search for a new HR system, it’s important to find the right one that supports your HR team and employees, too.

-‘How to choose an HR system in 2021: the ultimate guide’ covers everything HR leaders need to know about choosing the right HR system.
+‘How to choose an HR system: the ultimate guide’ covers everything HR leaders need to know about choosing the right HR system.
 Here’s an overview.

 When is it time to invest in a new system?

 HR tech can provide a vital helping hand.
 With 74% of professionals expecting remote work to stay, and businesses having to quickly shift and adapt to ever-changing priorities, HR data has never been more important for the whole C-suite to drive insight-based business decision making.